-For more information about handling this section, see Compiling with -mexecute-only generates an empty .text section.
+For more information about handling this section, see Compiling with -mexecute-only generates an empty .text section in the Arm Compiler for Embedded User Guide.

-A summary of the changes between Arm® Compiler 6.7 and Arm Compiler 6.8.
+A summary of the changes between Arm[®] Compiler 6.7 and Arm Compiler 6.8.